ladomino/game-project/README.md

 Decoder is a game developed using HTML, Javascript and CSS.

+A player's task is to guess a word where the letters are scrambled.
+At each step of the guess process the player is told whether a letter is in a correct position or not.

+A player may setup a Timer to guess the word within 1 minute.

+# Game Rules

 # Instructions
 - Choose to have a Timer set or not.
 - Unscramble the letters by selecting the letter for each position based off